How to Clean Out a Junk Drawer

-Finally, grab your basket of “put aways” and take a walk around your home.
+3. Finally, grab your basket of “put aways” and take a walk around your home.
 Stroll from room to room putting things away as you go.

 Now instead of running around looking for items to do a small home project, you have everything you need right where it’s supposed to be.
 The beauty of these drawers is they can be located in most rooms in your home.
 But be careful here.
 Use these drawers to corral room items and not as a place to hide random things until you get a chance to deal with them later.

+This drawer has a purpose, meaning only the items needed for that purpose can stay, and the rest need to go.
 I say embrace the junk drawer and use it as a weapon for good instead of a crutch for clutter.

 Now that you have my step-by-step guide on how to clean out a junk drawer, put it to the test and see if it works.
 Once you do leave a comment below so I can celebrate your “win” in creating a home you love.

 My husband and I each have our own “junk drawer” .